fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/drum-meter/README.en.md

 ## Detect the numerical values of the Drum Type Meter.

-Run `drum_meter_reader.py` to read the sample image of the Drum Type Meter which is in directory and send the data to MQTT Broker.
+Run `drum_meter_reader.py` to read the sample image of the Drum Type Meter which is in directory and send the data to an MQTT Broker.

 ```sh
 $ python3 drum_meter_reader.py